seburgi/AsciiImportExport/Readme.markdown

 Please don't use this in a productive environment.

 ## Example
-These example was taken from the Autoresize folder.
+This example was taken from the Autoresize folder.
 We want to export a list of AutoresizePoco.

 ### POCO